JesJehle/earthEngineGrabR/developer-logs.md

 # to Do

 * try to use permanent tokens for the httr package
-* implement parameters checks for ee_grab and creat_product
+* implement parameters checks for ee_grab and create_product
 * dokumentation
 * website
 * vigniettes